-Pros to the D5600
+Pros To Nikon D5600

-The D5600 has 39 autofocusing points, which 9 are cross-type, giving it a great overall AF performance compared to only 11-points in the Nikon D3500 which is one of the major reasons to consider the D5600.
-The continuous autofocusing performance is also excellent and works extremely well with the face-detection feature.
+The D5600 has 39 autofocusing points, of which 9 are cross-type, giving it a great overall AF performance compared to only 11-points in the Nikon D3500 which is one of the major reasons to consider the D5600.
+The continuous autofocusing performance is also good and works extremely well with the face-detection feature.

 As for the video department, the d5600 supports video recording up to 1080p at 60 fps so it still doesn’t support 4k videos as you can get this feature in the higher-end D7500.
 Also, it has a time-lapse function, that allows users to capture time lapses only using the camera.
-It also has a built-in exposure smoothing feature that will even out any variations in lighting and prevents any exposure changes.
+It also has a built-in exposure smoothing feature that will even out any variations in lighting and prevent any exposure changes.
 This gives you a seamless and perfect, fully rendered time-lapse video, without the need for any post-processing.
 The continuous auto-focus works well with videos and supports face detection, in addition to the articulating display makes it a great opportunity as a vlogging camera for aspiring vloggers.

 Cons to the Nikon D5600